CharlesSamuel95/Battle_To_Evolve/README.md

 Our team used the MVC design pattern, so to start the program execute MainApp.java file locate  here (Team-6-Fall-20\Battle_To_Evolve\src\evolve).

-Inside the Team-6-Fall-20 folder, there is games a UML diagram for this JavaFX game.
-O MainAppTest.java (stored here: Team-6-Fall-20\Battle_To_Evolve\src\unitTesting) contains our junit tests.
+Inside the Team-6-Fall-20 folder, there is a UML diagram for this JavaFX game.
+MainAppTest.java (stored here: Team-6-Fall-20\Battle_To_Evolve\src\unitTesting) contains our junit tests.